-If you have time and you’re willing to roll up your sleeves, these 20 DIY tools are the best around.
+If you have time and you’re willing to roll up your sleeves, these 20 tools for making DIY animated videos are the best around.
 Most of the tools below won’t give you full creative control like you’d get with a full service company, but they may just do the trick:

 1. Vyond (formerly GoAnimate)